elemental/elemental-web/source/doc-dev/lapack-like/factor.rst

 .. cpp:function:: void LDLH( Matrix<F>& A, Matrix<F>& dSub, Matrix<int>& p, LDLPivotType pivotType=BUNCH_KAUFMAN_A )
 .. cpp:function:: void LDLT( Matrix<F>& A, Matrix<F>& dSub, Matrix<int>& p, LDLPivotType pivotType=BUNCH_KAUFMAN_A )
-.. cpp:function:: void LDLH( DistMatrix<F>& A, DistMatrix<F,MD,STAR>& dSub, DistMatrix<int,VC,STAR>& p, LDLPivotType pivotType=BUNCH_KAUFMAN_A )
+.. cpp:function:: void LDLH( DistMatrix<F>& A, DistMatrix<F,MD,STAR>& dSub, DistMatrix<int,UPerm,STAR>& p, LDLPivotType pivotType=BUNCH_KAUFMAN_A )
-.. cpp:function:: void LDLT( DistMatrix<F>& A, DistMatrix<F,MD,STAR>& dSub, DistMatrix<int,VC,STAR>& p, LDLPivotType pivotType=BUNCH_KAUFMAN_A )
+.. cpp:function:: void LDLT( DistMatrix<F>& A, DistMatrix<F,MD,STAR>& dSub, DistMatrix<int,UPerm,STAR>& p, LDLPivotType pivotType=BUNCH_KAUFMAN_A )

-   Pivoted LDL factorization.
+   Returns a pivoted LDL factorization, where the vector :math:`p` contains the row indices of the nonzero entries of the permutation matrix :math:`P` such that :math:`PAP^T` equals either :math:`LDL^T` or :math:`LDL^H`, where :math:`D` is quasi-diagonal.
    The Bunch-Kaufman pivoting rules are used within a higher-performance blocked algorithm, whereas the Bunch-Parlett strategy uses an unblocked algorithm.

 Though the Cholesky factorization is ideal for most HPD matrices, the unpivoted `LDL` factorizations exist as slight relaxation of the Cholesky